ashbb/code_review/md/00101_Riddles_in_Shoes.md

 Fin!
 ----
-We finished the 'Riddles in Shoes' exercise!.
+We finished the 'Riddles in Shoes' exercise!

 Let's enjoy Ruby programming with Shoes! :-D